Karyna0505/Redmine/README.md

 - Download and install Node.JS ( at least v18.12.1)
 - Install Visual Studio Code
 - Clone and checkout the github project (git clone ) https://github.com/Karyna0505/Redmine.git
-- Open holder (cd redmine)
+- Open folder (cd redmine)
-- Go to the terminal and execute "npm install" inside the checked out folder (npm init playwright@latest)
+- Go to the terminal and execute "npm install" inside the checked out folder

 ### How to run the tests